-LABI Position: Support legislation and policies to expand and improve the delivery of skills training in partnership with Louisiana employers, community colleges and K-12 schools.
-LABI supports improvements to the JumpStart program to incentivize training and certification for students in fields with high-demand, high-wage jobs. the total amount of medical bills that are actually paid or
+LABI Position: Support programs and legislation to foster judicial excellence, inlegislation and policies to expand and improve the delivery of skills training in partnership with Louisiana employers, community colleges and K-12 schools.
+LABI supports improvements to the JumpStart program to incentivize training and certification for students in fields with high-demand, high-wage jobs.